goblet/goblet/docs/source/topics.rst

 Goblet generates an `OpenApi`_ spec from your route endpoints in order to create the api gateway.
 The open api spec is written to the
 ``.goblet`` folder and can be used for other tools.
 To generate just the open api spec you can run the command ``goblet openapi FUNCTION_NAME``.
 Note that gcp `gateway`_ only supports openapi spec 2.0.
+You can additionally generate a 3.0.1 version of the spec by running ``goblet openapi FUNCTION_NAME -v 3``.

 By default the param types will be created in the spec as strings and a base 200 response.